m-m-black/J-GA/README.md

 Custom cost functions will need to be coded in Cost.assess().

-Based on the cost function used, maxCost will need to be set in Population.select().
+Based on the cost function used, maxCost will need to be set in Population.setMaxCost().

-If comparison is used as the cost function i.e. each step is penalised by 1 if not matching, maxCost = length of target.
+If binary comparison is used as the cost function i.e. each step is penalised by 1 if not matching, maxCost = length of target.

-If error is used as the cost function i.e. each step adds absolute error to cost, maxCost = target.length * maximum error per step, 16 for a 4-bit representation.
+If absolute error is used as the cost function i.e. each step adds absolute error to cost, maxCost = target.length * maximum error per step, 16 for a 4-bit representation.

+USER-SPECIFIED VALUES AND FUNCTIONS

+• Cost function: uncomment the desired cost function in Cost.assess().

+• Max Cost: uncomment desired maximum cost in Population.setMaxCost().

+• Mating Pool Factor: uncomment desired mating pool factor in Population.setMatingPoolFactor().

+After setting these 3 options, you're good to go!